 But okay, aside from that, I love the detail.
 See the stitching on the handle?
 It’s like a corset for the hands.
 Hehe.
 I love that.
 The saddle has the same stitching.

 I also love that the basket’s cover is removable so that it can be cleaned.
 Even the badge is in the colours of the name – olive and orange.
 It’s very lovely.
+Modern Ladies electric bikes like the Wisper 705 (here) discreetly hide the battery in the frame.

 If you’ve ever ridden a bike, you know that the first few days are painful on your backside.
 That didn’t happen at all on this bike, because the saddle is wide and padded.
 It’s really very comfortable and no sore bum the next day.
 Awesome.
 The seat is also adjustable height.